Nasalsa: Life

 Aspelta's Adoption stela refers to Nasalsa as the King's Sister, the King's Mother, Mistress of Cush, and Daughter of Re.
 The inscription states that Nasalsa was the daughter of King's Sister, the Adoratrix of Amen-Re at Thebes Amenirdis.
 The relationship is likely one through adoption, because the Adoratrix in Thebes was thought to be celibate.
 The mention of "Daughter of Re" was the first time a Queen of Kush had used that title.

+The Chaliut Stela from Gebel Barkal B500 describes Nasalsa as being "as Isis was with Horus" when stating that Aspelta was on the Horus throne.
+This could mean that Nasalsa was a regent or co-regent.